cghuisunshine/wiregurad_setup/docs/part3.md

 - **iOS/Android**: Tap the “Activate” or “Connect” slider.
 ![activate_on_mac](assets/images/activate_on_mac.png)

+!!! tip "Tip"

+    The above screenshot is from macOS; other types of devices offer similar operations to activate the tunnel.

 ### Why This Step?
 This is how you **actually connect** the client to the server via the WireGuard VPN.